niloy8/React-Tailwind-routing/README.md

 # React + Vite
+/**
+Frist used a daisy UI component to make a navbar and then created a own navbar using jsx with different routes.
+**/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.